-Course Assessment Methods (Internal: 30; External: 70) I we minor test each of 20marks, class performance measured through percentage of lecture attended (4 marks), assignments, quiz etc. (6 marks) and end semester examination of 70 marks.
+Course Assessment Methods (Internal: 30; External: 70) Two minor test each of 20marks, class performance measured through percentage of lecture attended (4 marks), assignments, quiz etc. (6 marks) and end somester

-For the end semester examination, nine questions are to be set by the examiner.
+For the end semester examination, nine questions are to be set by the exactiner.
 Question number one will be compulsory and based on the entire syllabus; it will contain seven short answer type questions.
 Rest of the eight questions is to be given by setting two questions from each of the four units of the syllabus.
 A candidate is required to attempt any other four questions selecting one from each of the four units.
 All questions carry equal marks.